IRC Section 409A Valuation

 As per IRC Section 409A rules, any private company that grants to its employees, “equity-based compensation” in the form of stock options, stock appreciation rights, warrants, restricted stocks, restricted stock units, performance stock units, and other, must first determine the Fair Market Value (“FMV”) of its stock4.
 The date of valuation should be as close to the grant date5 of the equity-based compensation award as possible.
 Additionally, the valuation must be updated, at a minimum, on an annual basis, or in case of any material event triggered (whichever is earlier).
 “Material events”6 can include new equity financings; an acquisition offer by another company; certain instances of secondary sales of common stock; and significant changes (good or bad) to a company’s financial outlook.
 A company credibly approaching IPO will also conduct 409A valuations more frequently (e.g., quarterly or even monthly).7

-Private companies that get an independent valuation done for its stock within 12 months of the date of granting equity-based awards, such as stock options to its employees, is deemed to follow a “Safe Harbor” valuation approach compliant with IRC Section 409A.
+Private companies that get an independent valuation done for their stock within 12 months of the date of granting equity-based awards, such as stock options to their employees, are deemed to follow a “Safe Harbor” valuation approach compliant with IRC Section 409A.
 A “Safe Harbor” approach is beneficial for the company as the reasonableness of the fair market value proof of burden is then on the IRS versus the subject company (i.e., if the IRS challenges the valuation of the stock price of the subject company).

 Most often a private company has a complex capital structure comprised of multiple classes of securities including common stock, preferred stock, options, and warrants.
 The valuation process for determining the FMV of the subject company’s common stock is presented in a simplified manner below: